ZichengLiu-seu/basic-MyGO/README.md

 # basic-MyGO
-a PyTorch implement of article "xxxx" in ISMAR 2025
+a PyTorch implement of article ***MyGO: Virtual Reality Locomotion Prediction using Multitask Learning*** in ISMAR 2025

 ![](./pic/Teaser%20Image.png)